languages spoken in iran

 Which languages do people speak in Iran?

-Starting from the languages in Iran, the Persian language is the primary language which Iranian natives use in their daily life.
+Starting from the languages in Iran, Persian is the primary language that Iranian natives use daily.
 It is much different from the Turkic language.
-According to the constitution of the Islamic Republic of Iran, Persian is of great use for students of linguistics in schools and also for official government communications.
+According to the constitution of the Islamic Republic of Iran, Persian is of great use for students of linguistics in schools and official government communications.
 To make it easier in the workplace, postgraduate students are advised to learn complex sentences through detailed discussion.
 Other than Persian, there are Azeri, Kurdish, Gilaki, Mazandarani, Luri, Arabic, Balochi, and Turkmen.
 There are some minority languages which include Qashqai, Taleshi, and Baadi.
-If one wants to list down all the languages which Iranian people speak, the list will be never-ending because numerous other lingos have become dead languages till now.
+If one wants to list all the languages that Iranian people speak, the list will be never-ending because numerous other lingos have become dead languages till now.
 An interesting thing about Iranian languages is that they have dialects and sub-branches that increase their diversity in terms of linguistic geography.

 History of Iranian Languages

 Iranian lingos descend from a single Proto-Iranian ancestor that extended from Proto-Indo-Iranian Languages about 4000 years ago.
-Further, it constitutes the Indo-European language family.
-It does not have speakers only in its native country.
-Instead, it has gained popularity in other states also.
-Some of the regions where it has native speakers include the Middle East, Iran, Afghanistan, Tajikistan, Pakistan, etc. These lingos have a rich history and the vastly spoken areas spread from Mesopotamia to the Tarim Basin in Xinjiang, China.
+Further, they constitute the Indo-European language family.
+They do not have speakers only in their native country; instead, they have gained popularity in other states.
+Some regions where they have native speakers include the Middle East, Iran, Afghanistan, Tajikistan, Pakistan, etc. These lingos have a rich history, and the vastly spoken areas spread from Mesopotamia to the Tarim Basin in Xinjiang, China.

-Deeply rooted in history, different languages in Iran play a significant role in various regional and ethnonational identities in the country.
-In the early years of formation, among Iranian languages, using Arabic and other languages was a plus point.
-But currently, being the modern state, Iran has tried to change the country’s linguistic landscape to Persian.
-In case of that, Arabic has been given the status of formal language in Iran.
+Deeply rooted in history, different languages in Iran play a significant role in the country’s various regional and ethnonational identities.
+In the early years of formation, using Arabic and other languages was a plus point among Iranian languages.
+As a modern state, Iran has tried to change the country’s linguistic landscape to Persian.
+In this case, Arabic has been given the status of a formal language in Iran.

 Two Major Groups

-Linguistically, Iranian languages have divisions into two major groups.
-These are East and West Iranian.
-Among the modern languages, Persian and Kurdish belong to the western group.
-On the other hand, Pashto and Ossetic belong to the eastern group.
-This division has further two groups i.e. northern and southern subgroups.
+Linguistically, Iranian languages are divided into two major groups: East and West Iranian.
+Among the modern languages, Persian and Kurdish belong to the Western group.
+On the other hand, Pashto and Ossetic belong to the Eastern group.
+This division has two further groups, i.e., northern and southern subgroups.

 50 Iranian Languages

-The Iranian lingos consist of three chronological stages including Old, Middle, and New.
+The Iranian lingos consists of three chronological stages: Old, Middle, and New.
 The 50 Iranian languages have these three stages.
 Following is a brief description of all the stages:

 persian iran language